opensourceradio/ram/docs/confessor/scheduling.md

 They can be saved in a pattern - i.e. every other week, every three weeks, etc. etc. This makes it easy to alternate shows.

-The save dialog whil show the last week that show is saved to.
+The save dialog will show the last week that show is saved to.

 ## How to Schedule ##